www.johngill.net

 Art by Pamela Gill

-To contact me : address the e-mail to johng at the domain of this website (discard the "www." part)
+To contact me : address the e-mail to johngill1 at live dot com